ECS-OH-Bot/BOB/README.rst

 -  ``/leave`` - Access Role: [Admin, Helper, Student]

    -  Removes sender from the queue in which they are in

+-  ``/list-helpers`` - Access Role: [Admin, Helper, Student]

+   -  Shows a list of Helpers that are currently helping, the queues for which they help for and how long it's been since they started helping

+-  ``/notify_me [queue_name]`` - Access Role : [Admin, Helper, Student]

+   - Adds the member to the notifcation list for a queue.
+They will be sent a message once the queue they listed for is open

+-  ``/remove_notif [queue_name]`` - Access Role : [Admin, Helper, Student]

+   - Removes the member from the notification list for a queue

+-  ``/when_next [queue_name]`` - Access Role : [Admin, Helper, Student]

+   - Lists up to 5 upcoming office hours in the next 7 days listed on the calendar (which is set using `/calendar set_calendar`)

+**Commands available to helpers: **

+-  ``/start`` - Access Role: [Admin, Helper]

+   -  Open queues that the Helper is assigned to help for

+-  ``/stop`` - Access Role: [Admin, Helper]

+   -  Close the OH-queue, stop students from entering the queue
+   -  Students that were in the queue before closing will still be regisitered for OH

 -  ``/next (queue_name) (user)`` - Access Role: [Admin, Helper]